hebbihebb/SATCN/README.md

 1. **Setup Project Environment**

    * Initialize a Python project with a logical directory structure.
 Create separate directories for the pipeline (`pipeline/`), filters (`pipeline/filters/`), tests (`tests/`), and any sample documents (`corpus/`).
    * Set up a virtual environment and install the initial dependencies: `python-markdown` and `language-tool-python`.
 Ensure that a compatible Java runtime is installed on the development machine.
+When Java cannot be provisioned (for example in constrained CI environments), configure access to the LanguageTool public API or disable the grammar filter so the pipeline can continue operating in a degraded-but-stable mode.

 2. **Implement the Pipeline Runner**